mtlynch/mediagoblin/docs/source/api/objects.rst

 This should be posted to the users feed (outbox) which you can find out about :doc:`activities`.
-You will get back the full activity containing all of attributes including ID, urls, etc.
+You will get back the full activity containing all of attributes including ID, URLs, etc.

 Posting Media
 ~~~~~~~~~~~~~

 Posting media is a special case from posting all other objects.
 This is because
 you need to submit more than just the JSON image representation, you need to
 actually subject the image itself.
-There is also strange behavour around media
+There is also strange behavior around media
 postings where if you want to give the media you're posting a title or
-description you need to peform an update too.
+description you need to perform an update too.
 A full media posting in order of
 steps to do is as follows:

 1) Uploads the data to the server